 - Implement Google SafetyNet Attestation API – ctsProfile and basicIntegrity

-- Implement Frida detection
+- Implement Frida Detection

-- Implement Magisk detection
+- Implement Magisk Detection

-- Code obfuscation
+- Source Code Obfuscation

 2. Google SafetyNet Attestation API – ctsProfile and basicIntegrity

-How exactly SafetyNet works is not well documented.
-However, we have included reference links to the documentation.
 When this API is called, SafetyNet will download a package containing device validation code which is provided by Google.
 Then, the code is dynamically executed on the device to check the integrity of the device.

-basicIntegrity check
+basicIntegrity Check:

-basicIntegrity gives a signal about the general integrity of the device and its API.
-Many rooted devices emulators, virtual devices, and devices with signs of tampering (such as API hooks) fail basicIntegrity checks.
+Result Interpretation: Many rooted devices, emulators, and devices with signs of tampering (such as API hooks) fail the basicIntegrity check.

 - Devices that fail basicIntegrity